Copenhagen Suborbitals: HEAT-1X

-HEAT 1X (Hybrid Exo Atmospheric Transporter) was the rocket booster module, intended to launch the Space capsule Tycho Brahe into space, the combination being known as HEAT-1X TYCHO BRAHE.
+HEAT 1X (Hybrid Exo Atmospheric Transporter) was the rocket booster module intended to launch the space capsule Tycho Brahe into space, the combination being known as HEAT-1X TYCHO BRAHE.
 The rocket design was the result of numerous static-booster tests of the solid fuel epoxy and the liquid oxidizer nitrous oxide.
 A combination which was also used in the scale-down test rocket HATV (Hybrid Atmospheric Test Vehicle) which was only one third the size of the HEAT.

-Stabilization of the rocket was by rollerons, a mechanism also used to stabilize missiles.
-The rocket was successfully launched 3 June 2011 but the test was aborted at an altitude of 2.8 km.
+Stabilization of the rocket was provided through rollerons.
+The rocket was launched on June 3rd, 2011. from the floating Sputnik platform.

+Within the first few seconds the rocket unexpectedly began to pitch over to approximately 30 degrees to horizontal.
+Due to the undesirable angle, the motor was manually commanded to shut down 16 seconds into flight at an altitude of 1.4 kilometers, with the rocket eventually rising to an apogee of approximately 2.8 kilometers, significantly off from the 30km goal.
+The rocket landed 8.5 kilometers away from the position where it was launched.
+The Tycho Brahe successfully separated from the booster, however, both the parachutes for the booster and Tycho Brahe did not successfully deploy.
+In the case of the Tycho Brahe, it was successfully recovered from the ocean after suffering a 26G impact upon landing.
+It was found waterlogged and partially damaged.
+The booster sank to a depth of 80-90 meters.

 TM-65 and TM-65 IIA and TM-65 IIB

-TM-65 and TM6-5 IIA/B were liquid propellant engines using 75% Ethanol and liquid oxygen (LOX) as oxidizer.
+TM-65 and TM-65 IIA/B were liquid propellant engines using 75% Ethanol and liquid oxygen (LOX) as oxidizer.
 These engines produced about 65 kN thrust.
 First static tests were conducted in May 2012.
-One TM65 II engine was for HEAT-2X and one was for HEAT-1600 LE.
+One TM-65 II engine was for HEAT-2X and one was for HEAT-1600 LE.
 The TM-65 engine passed the test undamaged, and was fired at up to 50% of its rated thrust.
 The group planned to repeat the test with higher thrust levels, until the TM-65 class in 2014 was abandoned in favour of the BPM-100 engine concept.

 HEAT-2X

 The HEAT-2X was a rocket built for flight-testing the TM-65 engine.
-It was planned to carry a 1:3 scale, 80 kg space capsule mock-up, TDS-80, into the stratosphere.
+It was planned to carry a 1:3 scale, 80 kg space capsule mock-up called the TDS-80 to about the Kárman Line.